lowRISC/opentitan/hw/ip/csrng/doc/_index.md

     <td> Initializes an instance in CSRNG.
          When seeding, the following table describes how the seed is determined based on <tt>flag0</tt> and the <tt>clen</tt> field.
          Note that the last table entry (<tt>flag0</tt> is set and <tt>clen</tt> is set to non-zero) is intended for known answer testing (KAT).
-        WARNING: Though <tt>flag0</tt> may be useful for generating fully-determininistic bit sequences, the use of this flag will render the instance non-FIPS compliant until it is re-instantiated.
+        WARNING: Though <tt>flag0</tt> may be useful for generating fully-deterministic bit sequences, the use of this flag will render the instance non-FIPS compliant until it is re-instantiated.
          When the <tt>Instantiate</tt> command is completed, the active bit in the CSRNG working state will be set.
         <table>
           <thead>